vincentclaes/datajob/examples/data_pipeline_simple/README.md

 # Data pipeline simple

-a simple data pipeline with 3 tasks that are executed sequentially and in parallel.
+A simple data pipeline with 3 tasks where the tasks are executed both sequentially and in parallel.
+The tasks are glue pythonshell jobs and they are orchestrated using step functions.

+# Deployment

     export AWS_DEFAULT_ACCOUNT=my-account-number
     export AWS_PROFILE=my-profile